Woolsey And Hill Fires: Evacuations, Road Closures And School Closures

 - South of Bard Lake, east of Highway 23

-- South of Highway 101, east of Reino Rd., north of Potrero Rd., east to the L.A./Ventura County line
+- South of Highway 101, east of Reino Road, north of Potrero Road, East to the Los Angeles/Ventura County Line

-- Ventura Freeway between Westlake Boulevard on the west, Mulholland Highway to the south and Las Virgenes Road to the east.
+- West Hills, west of Valley Circle Boulevard with border to the north at Roscoe Boulevard and to the south at Vanowen Street.

-- North of Kanan Road, west of Lindero Canyon to Erbes Road extending north to Sunset Hills Boulevard.
+- Thousand Oaks – Thousand Oaks Boulevard north to Sunset Hills, from Oak Park west to Highway 23

 - Bell Canyon Rd. at Valley Circle Blvd.